replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Next Steps

-* Configure Velero namespace access and default memory limits, if needed.
+* (Existing clusters only) Configure Velero namespace access if you are using minimal RBAC, and optionally increase the default memory limits.
 See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).
 * Create or schedule backups.
 See [Creating and Scheduling Backups](snapshots-creating).

 ## Additional Resources